fortanix/sq-dsm/README.md

 Notes:

-  - You need at least `rustc` version 1.48.
-The version in Debian 10 (Buster) is too old, but you can use [rustup].
-The version from Debian 11 (Bullseye) works fine.
+  - You need at least `rustc` version 1.56.
+This is the version included in Debian 12 (bookworm) at the time of writing.
+You can use [rustup] if your distribution only includes an older Rust version.
   - You need at least Nettle 3.4.1.
 Both the versions in Debian 10 (Buster) and Debian 11 (Bullseye) are fine.